sentinel-hub/pin-library/README.md

  - [Volcanoes](Volcanoes)
  - [Wildfires](Wildfires)

-# Adding or modifying pins
+# Adding pins or modifying excisting

-Have a look at the teamplate and follow the procedure described there.
+Have a look at the [instructions](example) and follow the procedure described there.